glamstack/okta-sdk/README.md

 #### Why we don't use semantic versioning

-1. We are continuously shipping to `main`/`master`/`production`, so having semantic version numbers is unintuitive for us.
+1. We are continuously shipping to `main`/`master`/`production` and make breaking changes in most releases, so having semantic backwards-compatible version numbers is unintuitive for us.
-1. We make breaking changes in most releases, so it does not make sense to iterate through major versions rapidly.
-1. All of our projects need to be able to be updated to a new version during scheduled change windows.
-We don't maintain any forks or divergent branches.
-We can update the `composer.json` on each Laravel project that uses the package as the change windows allow without worry about differences and/or breaking changes with "staying up to date with the latest version".
 1. We don't like to debate what to call our release/milestone and whether it's a major, minor, or patch release.
 We simply write code, write a changelog, and ship it on the day that it's done.
 The changelog publication date becomes the tagged version number (Ex. `2022-02-01` is `v2.2.1`).
 We may refer to a bigger version number for larger releases (Ex. `v2.2`), however this is only for monthly milestone planning and canonical purposes only.
-All code tags include the date (Ex. `v2.2.1`).
+All code tags include the day of release (Ex. `v2.2.1`).
-1. This allows us to automate use GitLab CI/CD to automate the version tagging process based on the date the pipeline job runs.
+1. This allows us to automate using GitLab CI/CD to automate the version tagging process based on the date the pipeline job runs.
+1. We update each of our project `composer.json` files that use this package to specific or new version numbers during scheduled change windows without worrying about differences and/or breaking changes with "staying up to date with the latest version".
+We don't maintain any forks or divergent branches.
 1. Our packages use underlying packages in your existing Laravel application, so keeping your Laravel application version up-to-date addresses most security concerns.

 ## Environment Configuration